What Is Data Lake? - A Step By Step Guide

 Data lake is a centralized repository that allows organizations to store all their structured and unstructured data at any scale.
 It provides a single source of truth for analytics and enables organizations to unlock the value of their data by combining disparate sources in one place with powerful big data analytics capabilities.

-Data lakes have become increasingly popular as organizations look to get the most out of their data.
+Data lakes and data warehouses have become increasingly popular as organizations look to get the most out of their data.
 The idea has existed since the early 2000s when companies like EMC began offering “data warehouses” for storing and managing large amounts of data.
 However, it wasn't until 2010 that the term “data lake” was introduced.
 The term was coined by James Dixon, the then-CTO at Pentaho and current CEO of Hortonworks, to describe a “data store” that allowed data to be stored in its raw form without transformation or an additional structure.

 Today, data lakes are used for everything from analytics and machine learning to data warehousing and operational reporting.
 By enabling organizations to store all their data in one place, they can quickly access the information they need, allowing them to make better business decisions faster.
 Additionally, data lakes provide the flexibility needed for modern analytics on structured and unstructured data, whether stored on-premises or in the cloud.